IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 If you have existing notification channels (Slack or Callback URL), to start getting the new version of the payload:

-1. For Callback URL, make sure your implementation can accept the new payload.
+1. For Callback URL, make sure that your implementation can accept the new payload.
 2. Create a new notification channel (new channels are always created with the latest channel version).
 3. Test that the new channel works correctly.
 4. Delete the old channel.

-For channel versions see [Notification event types and payload versions](/docs/services/certificate-manager?topic=certificate-manager-notification-event-types-and-payload-versions).
+For channel versions see [Notification event types and payload versions](/docs/services/certificate-manager?topic=certificate-manager-event-types-and-payload-versions).

 ## Examples
 {: #examples}